 Based on sub-par experiences with various providers in the past, Andy was adamant that PMMI employees get solid help desk support.
 The staff needed timely response with the right advice the first time, to prevent problems from slipping back onto Andy’s shoulders and keeping their workflow on track.

-Security was another important issue.
+Cybersecurity on both Macs and PCs was another important issue.
 A huge part of Andy’s responsibility is keeping PMMI secure and compliant.
 It was critical that he was aligned with a provider who had their own security practice in order, along with the policies, procedures and mechanisms in place to properly protect PMMI as well.

 And of course, he needed a Managed Services Provider who just as proficient in the Mac world as the Windows world, and who could offer a single platform and integrated set of procedures to ensure the entire support experience would run smoothly.